NGX123/tos/notes/plan.md

 ## Extra
+* Remove the 32bit mode OS, but instead have a BIOS variant of the 64bit OS(maybe by just adding another grub type in makefile)
 * Clean up the source tree
 	1. Change files in boot to boot protocols and not platforms
 	2. Rename all the same name files like init.s to init-x86_64.s